WSVN: Number-centric call letters

 Sunbeam filed paperwork with the FCC in mid-March 1983 to change WCKT's call sign to WSVN, derived from "seven", while retaining their existing "South Florida 7" slogan.
 Calling it "one of the biggest moves" made by the station in recent years, general manager Robert Leider explained that the Miami market was now more familiar identifying the station by channel number, saying, "if someone asks you if you saw Hill Street Blues last night, you say, 'Yeah, I saw it last night on Ch.
 7'... you don't say 'on WCKT.'"
 The station was also being placed on different channel positions over area cable systems, in some cases on channels "O" and "D" instead of "7".
-Leider regarded the "WSVN" name as easier to viewers to remember, thus providing a competitive advantage.
+Leider regarded the "WSVN" name as easier for viewers to remember, thus providing a competitive advantage.
 As part of the change, Sunbeam acquired the rights for the WSVN call letters from PBS member WBRA-TV in Roanoke, Virginia, which had used them for their Norton-licensed satellite.

 Sunbeam invested a total of $150,000 into this change, including $50,000 for the call letter purchase and FCC paperwork, and $100,000 for an extensive marketing campaign.
 The call sign change was effective at 7 a.m. on June 7, 1983, with News radio critic Tom Jicha joking, "...the station should have gone all the way and done it at 7:07 on July 7".
-NBC engaged in cross-promotion to help the station unveil their new "WSVN" name, mentioning it on-air both Today and The Tonight Show.
+NBC engaged in cross-promotion to help the station unveil their new "WSVN" name, mentioning it on-air on both Today and The Tonight Show.
 Network executives Grant Tinker and Steve Sohmer both sent congratulatory letters to Leider on the name change, and Sohmer began to advise NBC affiliates on how to stress their respective call letters for future promotions.
 Even with the name change, WSVN continued to struggle in the ratings at both 6 and 11 p.m., often finishing in third place after WTVJ and WPLG.
 News director David Choate said, "we're not the favorite station for news in Miami... we keep battling [WTVJ] for second place".